 The internet has brought us so much in terms of opportunities and access to knowledge.
 But it can also be a distraction at the best of times.
 I’m aware that as long as I am connected to the internet, I’ll always be tempted to avoid writing and start browsing.
 Sometimes I go places where I can disconnect completely in an attempt to get some good stretches of writing done.
 Other times, I don’t have access to the internet, like when I’m on a plane or in a country with bad broadband connections.

-Google Docs Offline is a Chrome plugin that lets you work on Docs, Sheets, and the other applications in real time in your browser without a connection.
+Luckily, for people that compose and edit in Google Docs, there’s a solution to the problem of where to write and back up your work when there’s no internet connection.
+Google Docs Offline is a Chrome plugin that lets you work on Docs, Sheets, and the other applications in your browser without a connection.
 When you next have a connection, the content will sync with the cloud and you can continue working as normal.
-It’s genius.